-The process for the preparation of the first Sustainability Report
+The process for the preparation of the Sustainability Report

-Industrie Chimiche Forestali S.p.A. (hereinafter referred to as ICF or Group) has decided to draw up its first Sustainability Report (hereinafter also referred to as "Report") with the aim of establishing an increasingly transparent communication towards its stakeholders and to describe the main information and initiatives relating to environmental, social and economic aspects that have characterised the Group for over 100 years.
+Industrie Chimiche Forestali S.p.A. (hereinafter referred to as ICF or Group) has decided to continue its sustainability process through the drafting of a second Sustainability Report (hereinafter also referred to as "Report") with the aim of strengthening and making increasingly transparent its communication towards its stakeholders and describing the main information and initiatives relating to environmental, social and economic aspects that have characterised the Group for over 100 years.

-The process undertaken by the Group for the preparation of the Report involved top management and the various corporate functions in the identification of relevant topics, the preparation of the document and the collection of data and information useful for the preparation of the Report.
+The process undertaken by the Group to update the Report involved top management and the various corporate functions in the preparation of the document and the collection of data and information useful for the preparation of the Report.